cfrm17/cfrm17.github.io/risk.md

 ## Risk Management

 ### Counterparty Credit Risk
+Counterparty credit risk (CCR) refers to the risk that a counterparty to a bilateral financial derivative contract may fail to fulfill its contractual obligation causing financial loss to the non-defaulting party.
+It will be incurred in the event of default by a counterparty.

 Counterparty credit risk measurement is credit exposure (CE).
 It is the cost of replacing or hedging a contract at the time of default.
 Other measures include Potential future exposure (PFE), Expected exposure (EE), Expected Positive Exposure (EPE), Effective expected exposure (EEE), Effective EPE, Exposure at default or EAD.
 This presentation is intended to answer several fundamental questions: what is CCR?
 How to measure CCR?
 What are the provisions governing counterparty risk?

+If one party of a contract defaults, the non-defaulting party will find a similar contract with another counterparty in the market to replace the default one.
+That is why counterparty credit risk sometimes is referred to as replacement risk.

+Only over-the-counter (OTC) derivatives and financial security transactions (e.g., repo) are subject to counterparty risk.
+If one party of a contract defaults, the non-defaulting party will find a similar contract with another counterparty in the market to replace the default one.
+That is why counterparty credit risk sometimes is referred as replacement risk.
+The replacement risk is the MTM value of a counterparty portfolio at the time of the counterparty default.

 More details at: [Link](/ccr-1.pdf)